 Almond Dream Cookie Secret Sauce: The Almond Paste

 You can easily buy store-bought almond paste* for these cookies, but it’s both expensive and often has a strong and artificial almond extract flavor to it.
 This no-bake recipe to make your own only requires three (and up to five) ingredients, and is significantly cheaper.
-Even if you don’t later incorporate it into these cookies, you can save your homemade almond paste in the refrigerator or freezer and eat on its own, or infuse into another recipe.
+Even if you don’t later incorporate it into these cookies, you can save your homemade almond paste in the refrigerator or freezer and eat on its own, or infuse it into another recipe.

 Almond Paste vs. Marzipan